 In fall as the leaves change to autumn colors, the temperatures start to fall, and the northern lights begin to show.
-September & October offer travelers better rates, and cultural events such as art and music festivals.
-You’ll experience splashes of autumn colors throughout the island, less tourists, and chances to go whale watching.
+September & October offer travelers better rates and cultural events such as art and music festivals.
+You’ll experience splashes of autumn colors throughout the island, fewer tourists, and chances to go whale watching.

 Please note that Iceland’s weather is very unpredictable, and it is not uncommon for bad weather (strong winds, rain) to occur at any time.